-The vision for creating artist supported studio spaces within Vancouver schools began in 2015, with the Art and Discovery Studio when when a disused art room in Florence Nightingale Elementary, a public school in Vancouver’s East Side, was restored into a working studio.
+The vision for creating artist supported studio spaces within Vancouver schools began in 2015, with the Art and Discovery Studio when a disused art room in Florence Nightingale Elementary, a public school in Vancouver’s East Side, was restored into a working studio.
 Through the support of the Rennie Foundation, the school was able to retain an artist-in-residence to work collaboratively with teachers and their students within the studio.

 The Art and Discovery Studio has since become a vibrant hub of shared creative expression, that has contributed to a sense of belonging for individual students and for the whole school community.
 It has also established itself as a viable model for providing rich, ongoing, visual arts engagement for students within schools.